 In this case, it is sufficient to only 20 baht per person, the boat being however limited to less than 10 people, there may be a bit of a wait.
 To take it, the small quay is right next to the bridge separating the 2 parts of the market, not far from the parking lot of the merchants' boats.

-Note that it there is a variant, but unless you ask for it explicitly, I don't know if they do it by default, a priori, it depends on the boatman, but some will turn before the main crossroads if a canal goes off to the right and make a loop passing through a completely green and superb area.
+Note that it variations exist of the route.
+Some will turn before the main intersection onto a canal going to the right and make a loop passing behind the market through a completely green and superb area.

 3- How to get to Lat Mayom floating market